FedericoBruzzone/federicobruzzone.github.io/content/post/vim/Make Vim as your C⁄C++ IDE.md

 └── Makefile
 ```

-and `compile_commands.json` will something like this
+and `compile_commands.json` will be something like this

 ```json
 [